dgati-codes/csv-download/README.md

 ### CSV Generation Logic

 The CSV generation logic uses a `BufferedWriter` to write CSV data to the response.
 The data is retrieved from the database using the `UserService` and converted to CSV format.
+## Using StreamingResponseBody

+**StreamingResponseBody** is employed to efficiently stream large amounts of data, such as CSV content, directly to the HTTP response without buffering the entire content in memory.
+This is essential for handling potentially large datasets, ensuring optimal memory usage and responsiveness.

 ### Customization